RamsesDutch/RamsesDutch.github.io/_posts/2025-07-18-password-generator.md

 date: 18-07-2025
 categories: [Projects, Python, Cybersecurity]
 tags: [python, security, cli, scripting, automation, password]
 excerpt: "Created a command-line password generator in Python that supports multiple options like length, character types, file saving, and clipboard export.
-Here's a breakdown of the code and my key takeaways."
+Here's a breakdown of the code, key takeaways, and ideas for future development."
 ---

 Creating secure passwords is a fundamental part of cybersecurity, but most online generators don’t offer much flexibility or transparency.
 So I decided to build my own command-line password generator using Python.